Security-Onion-Solutions/securityonion-docs/jupyter.rst

 Again, we'll execute the code within the cell, by pressing **Shift+ENTER**.

-We may see warning like the following due the the fact that we are not performing verification for certificates:
+We may see a warning like the following due the the fact that we are not performing verification for certificates:

 .. image:: https://user-images.githubusercontent.com/16829864/144252418-a6ced1a0-ef9e-4c66-b516-dc14facb80a5.png
   :target:  https://user-images.githubusercontent.com/16829864/144252418-a6ced1a0-ef9e-4c66-b516-dc14facb80a5.png